rkitover/vimpager/vimpager.md

 ```vim
 let vimpager_scrolloff = 5
 ```

+The default is 5 only in less mode, with less mode disabled the default is the user's scrolloff setting.

 The process tree of vimpager is available in the "vimpager_ptree" variable, an example usage is as follows: